USS Cleveland (CL-55)

-was the lead ship of the light cruiser of the United States Navy, which were built during World War II.
+USS Cleveland (hull number: CL-55) was the lead ship of the light cruiser of the United States Navy, which were built during World War II.
 The class was designed as a development of the earlier s, the size of which had been limited by the First London Naval Treaty.
 The start of the war led to the dissolution of the treaty system, but the dramatic need for new vessels precluded a new design, so the Clevelands used the same hull as their predecessors, but were significantly heavier.
 The Clevelands carried a main battery of twelve 6 in guns in four three-gun turrets, along with a secondary armament of twelve 5 in dual-purpose guns.
 They had a top speed of 32.5 kn.

 Cleveland was commissioned in June 1942, and saw extensive service in the war, briefly in the Atlantic, and then in the Pacific theater.
 Like almost all of her sister ships, she was decommissioned shortly after the end of the war, and never saw active service again.
 Cleveland was scrapped in the early 1960s.